J. G. BALLARD - THE NOVELS

 The following descriptions of Ballard's books are orientated towards first editions, or speaking more strictly, first printings of first editions.
-I have followed the practice of Russell's Guide, and listed both U.K. and U.S. first editions, as well as paperback editions but only where a paperback is the first edition in any format in the relevant country.
+I have followed the practice of Russell's Guide to First Edition Prices and listed both U.K. and U.S. first editions, as well as paperback editions but only where a paperback is the first edition in any format in the relevant country.
 I have also listed a small number of other editions that are of particular interest.
+The later novels are much more straightforward in bibliographic terms, and therefore only brief publication details are given.

 I have noted cases where there are difficulties in identifying a particular edition or printing, where I am aware of them, and also common faults to watch out for (for example, some titles are particularly prone to fading of the colours on the spine of the dust jacket).
+Also noted are novels where I am aware that a Book Club edition was produced, a particular difficulty in the U.S. where they can be easily mistaken for a first edition.

 Where a novel was first published in paperback format, it may well have been re-printed by the same publisher at a later date.
 Usually, the re-print will be recognizable because the artwork on the front cover will be completely different from the first printing.
 I have tried to note those other cases where a re-print can be readily confused with the first printing.